michael105/michael105.github.io/showcase.md

 A perl script, I wrote in 2006/2007.

 It's a brute force attack to the riddles of the german magazine "PM".
-I guess, I've been annoyed by not being able to solve them myself.
+I guess, I had been annoyed by not being able to solve them myself.

 I just put the source online, it's commented in german, and untidied.
 The abstraction route I went down is quite funny.